 Individuals staying in low barrier shelters will be encouraged to remain at the same location and bed throughout the season, although individuals can, of course, leave the shelter to take care of personal business.

 Individuals experiencing homelessness can identify a shelter with availability and receive transportation assistance getting to that location by calling the DC Shelter Hotline at 202-399-7093.

 3.2 Shelter for Families: Access, Type, and Hours of Operation

-During the public health emergency, Virginia Williams Family Resource Center (VWFRC) was closed to the public, and all eligibility was conducted by VWFRC staff through the DC Shelter Hotline.
-As of July 12, 2021, VWFRC has reopened to the public and is conducting eligibility both by phone and in person with capacity limits on the number of people permitted to enter VWFRC at a time.